 It’s not unusual to treat discomfort with painkillers, massages, and surgery, or even by ignoring it altogether.
 And yet, treating misalignment at its source is easier, less expensive, and less invasive.
 It even has the potential benefit of preventing future problems.

 As the base of the entire kinetic chain, our feet should be as supported as possible, allowing for the even distribution of pressure and weight to maintain neutral, healthy alignment.
 You can achieve this by taking one simple step: integrating arch support into your daily life.
 Slipping insoles into your shoes is the easiest way to correct the misalignment that causes foot, ankle, knee, hip, or back pain—and it’s even more effective if you do it before pain becomes an issue.

-Choosing an insole made from high-quality, natural materials is even better.
+The best arch support insoles are made from high-quality and natural materials.
 Most over-the-counter models are constructed using synthetic materials that have a shorter life span.
 Fulton insoles, on the other hand, use natural materials, allowing the insoles to custom mold to the shape of your unique arch, ensuring the foundation of your kinetic chain is supported and stable.
 As you sit, stand, or walk around, your foot moves as it should, correcting issues like too much pronation.
 When the lower parts of your body move in proper alignment, the upper parts no longer need to overcompensate, alleviating the major source of pain (shop Fulton insoles here).